parekhrohan21/parekhrohan21/how_to_start.md

 use command \
 `-$ git remote add origin https://github.com/user/repo.git` \
 `-$ git branch -M main` \
-`-#there might be requirement to do git pull or git fetch do as required and mentioned on terminal` \
 `-$ git push -u origin main`